grant-olson/grant-olson.github.io/_drafts/magloop.md

 point, very small changes in capacitance will have a large impact on the frequency sweet spot.
-As you add more capacitance and the frequency goes down, you'll find that the bandwidth decreases and that you'll need to move the capacitor more to move the frequency.
+As you add more capacitance and the frequency goes down, you'll find that the bandwidth decreases and that you'll need to move the capacitor more to move the optimal frequency.

 #### Tuning the Driven Element

 When you initially tune the antenna, you'll probably have a poor best-case SWR.
-Once you're within range of the band you want to transmit on, you'll need to adjust the driven element positioning to get the best possible SWR.
+Once you're within range of the frequency you want to transmit on, you'll need to adjust the driven element positioning to get the best possible SWR.
 This is done through experimentation and in my experience relies on two factors: